Sparkykid324/WFC-City-Generation/README.md

 Socket ESocket identifier for the East face

-Socket WSocket identifier for the West
+Socket WSocket identifier for the West face

-faceZoneTypeAssigns tile to a zone category (Road / Building / Green)
+ZoneTypeAssigns tile to a zone category (Road / Building / Green)

 Socket values must match symmetrically — if tile A has SocketN = road, the tile placed to its north must have SocketS = road.
 To modify tile weights or add variants, edit tiles.csv directly.
 No recompilation is needed; the loader reads from StreamingAssets at runtime.